 Who is God?

-CREATOR: “In the beginning, God created the heavens and the earth” (Gen. 1:1).
-David also tells us in Psalm 24:1, “The earth is the Lord’s and the fullness thereof.”
+CREATOR: “In the beginning God created the heavens and the earth” (Gen. 1:1, NIV).
+David also tells us in Psalm 24:1, “The earth is the Lord’s and the fullness thereof” (ESV).

-Everything we have in life came from God.
+Everything we have in life comes from God.
 Genesis 1 also tells us that He entrusted us with the management of everything He created.
 But it doesn’t make it any less His.

 It reminds me of the story about how God was once approached by a scientist who said, “Listen God, we’ve decided we don’t need you anymore.
 These days we can clone people, transplant organs, and do all sorts of things that used to be considered miraculous.”

-“God replied, “Don’t need me, huh?
+God replied, “Don’t need me, huh?
 How about we put your theory to the test.
 Why don’t we have a competition to see who can make a human being; say, a male human being.”

-The scientist agrees, so God declares they should do it like he did in the good old days when he created Adam.
+The scientist agrees, so God declares they should do it like He did in the good old days when he created Adam.

 “Fine,” says the scientist, as he bends down to scoop up a handful of dirt.”